-Materials for the campaign will feature stories from people who have been affected by substance use to emphasize why everyone should get naloxone today.
-This campaign will run throughout the summer and is funded by the Centers for Disease Control and Prevention (CDC).
-Campaign materials were developed in collaboration with Vital Strategies and with funding support from the Bloomberg Philanthropies Overdose Prevention Initiative.
+The campaign features stories from five people who have been affected by substance use to emphasize why everyone should get naloxone today.
+This Department of Health campaign will run throughout the summer and is funded by the Centers for Disease Control and Prevention (CDC).
+The $700,000 ad buy will run on TV and radio stations such as Spectrum, WQED and PAB as well as digital ads on Hulu, Centro, Pandora, Facebook, Twitter, Reddit and more.
+The campaign is projected to have 44 million impressions.
+Campaign materials were developed in collaboration with Vital Strategies.

-“There is a tragic and preventable overdose crisis in our country, and we know that making naloxone widely available is one of the most effective strategies to reducing deaths,” said Daliah Heller, Director of Drug Use Initiatives at Vital Strategies.
-“We applaud the Department of Health for this moving ad campaign, featuring Pennsylvanians touched by the overdose crisis, who disseminate naloxone and offer critical information, hope, and dignity for people who use drugs.”
+“The overdose emergency we are experiencing in this country is largely preventable, and we know that making naloxone widely available is an effective strategy to reducing deaths,” said Daliah Heller, Director of Drug Use Initiatives at Vital Strategies.
+“We applaud the Department of Health for this moving ad campaign, featuring Pennsylvanians touched by this crisis, who disseminate naloxone and offer critical information, hope, and dignity for people who use drugs.”